 DMHAS conducts ongoing analysis of the treatment system through its internal data management information system - the Enterprise Data Warehouse (EDW).
 It is comprised of the Web Infrastructure for Treatment Services (WITS) for state-operated services and the DMHAS Data Performance DDaP system for DMHAS-funded services.
-These systems contain information on all licensed and stateoperated substance use services providers within the state.
+These systems contain information on all licensed and state-operated substance use services providers within the state.
 Client data obtained at admission, during the course of treatment, and at discharge are analyzed to determine shifts in drug use patterns by demographics, geographic areas, client outcomes, and service system performance.
 Provider and program level data are made available quarterly on the Department's website in a "report card" format.
 These reports can be found at: EQMI-Provider Quality Reports Info (ct.gov).
-Additionally, statewide data from the system is organized into an Annual Statistical Report, which is available for the most recent state fiscal year (2022) at: https://portal.ct.gov/-/media/DMHAS/EQMI/AnnualReports/DMHAS-Annual-Statistical-Report-FY22.pdf.
+Additionally, statewide data from the system is organized into an Annual Statistical Report, which is available for the most recent state fiscal year (2023) at: https://portal.ct.gov/- studies.

-The DMHAS Research Division, through a unique arrangement with the University of Connecticut, has investigated issues of policy concern in behavioral health and conducted extensive program evaluation studies.
 Additional academic partners have included Yale University, Dartmouth College, Brandeis University, Duke University, Mount Sinai and others.
 Research and inquiry have encompassed areas such as supportive housing, criminal justice diversion, co-occurring mental health and substance use disorders, recovery-oriented approaches, trauma-informed care, substance use treatment outcomes, the needs of veterans, the concerns of young adults, cost analyses, and implementation science.
 The results inform decision-makers at both local and national levels about the effectiveness of treatment, prevention, and community-based interventions.